 To effectively fill out this area, do not just list items or contact methods, instead please include how those contact methods will be effective.

 Examples: Discussion Board: Weekly discussion board assignments enable student-student and instructor-student interaction.
 Course questions are also handled in the discussion board “Student Lounge and Instructor Questions” forum as well as the tool, Pronto.
-Assessment feedback: Students receive timely instructor feedback on assignment via the Online Learning Management System Grade Center in the form of written, audio, and/or video depending on the assessment and/or student need/preference.
+Assessment feedback: Students receive timely instructor feedback on assignment via the Online Learning Management System Grade Center in the form of written, audio, and/or video, depending on the assessment and/or student need/preference.

 Describe how you will promote and ensure regular effective and substantive contact among students (student-to-student contact).